-The poen’s main theme is to take your time on your journey through life, pausing to obtain wisdom, pleasure and experience.
+The poem’s main theme is about taking your time on your journey through life, pausing to obtain wisdom, pleasure and experience.
 Some people always find the straight and easy way through life.
-However, since the things that really matter are the various experiences and memories, and since you can not get many of them on the straight and narrow path, a long and winding life road proves itself more rewarding.
+However, since the things that really matter are the various experiences and memories you gather alond the way, and since you cannot get many of them on the straight and narrow path, a life with a long and winding life road proves itself more rewarding.

 May there be many summer mornings when,

 with what pleasure, what joy, you enter harbors you’re seeing for the first time;